bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 The client reached out to us in **2013**.
 At that time it was an early-stage Israeli startup “Practi” that offered web application solutions to users.
 Since 2013 **the company has transformed from a promising startup to an international ePOS applications provider**.

-In 2019 Practi was **acquired by Just Eat Takeaway**. **Bright Inventions had a great opportunity to assist the client** during this incredible ride, including the whole business transformation.
+In 2019 Practi was **acquired by Just Eat Takeaway**. **Bright Inventions, as a [POS software development company](/our-areas/pos-software-development/), had a great opportunity to assist the client** during this incredible ride, including the whole business transformation.

 <TitleWithIcon sectionTitle="client’s expectations" titleIcon="/images/clients_perspective_icon.svg" titleIconAlt="Client’s expectations" />